 Construction of the bridge, designed by the architects Résal and Alby, took almost three years.
 The structure was first prefabricated in a factory and later transported and assembled by a large crane.

-One of the requirements for the bridge was that it should not obstruct the view towards the Invalides and Champs-Elysées.
-This resulted in a very low 40 meters (132 ft) wide bridge with a single 107.5 meters (353 ft) long span and a height of only 6 meters (20 ft).
+One of the requirements for the bridge was that it should not obstruct the view towards the Invalides and Champs-Élysées.
+This resulted in a very low 40-meter-wide (132 ft.) bridge with a single 107.5-meter-long (353 ft.) span and a height of only 6 meters (20 ft.).

 The bridge is lavishly decorated with lampposts and sculptures of cherubs and nymphs.
-On each end of the Pont Alexandre III are large gilded statues on 17 meters (56 ft) high granite pillars.
+On each end of the Pont Alexandre III are large gilded statues on 17-meter-tall (56 ft.) granite pillars.
 Each of the ornaments on the bridge was created by a different artist.

 Tsar Alexander III